-Tokyo is famous for its wide variety of food.
-A meal in a restaurant ranges from ¥1,000 (USD 9) and above for a single adult.
-For a couple, meals out in the restaurant can range from ¥6,000 (USD 52) and above.
+Tokyo is famous for its variety of food.
+A restaurant meal starts at ¥1,000 (USD 9) and up for a single adult.
+For a couple, a restaurant meal can cost from ¥6,000 (USD 52) and up.

-Grocery can be a little more expensive than in the countryside.
-After-sale hours do play a big advantage to consumers.
-Most pre-cooked meals go at a discount after seven in the evening.
-Monthly grocery expenses depend on the frequency of cooking and prepping meals.
+Food can be a little more expensive than in the country.
+Shopping hours are a big advantage for consumers.
+Most prepared meals are sold at a discount after seven in the evening.
+Monthly food costs depend on the frequency of cooking and meal preparation.

 Cooking is said to be cheaper than eating out.
-From a single’s perspective, the cost may be so similar that it becomes in-differentiable.
-Therefore, you might see lots of single-salary men and women eating out after work.
-From a couple’s perspective, cooking for two at home may help save a lot more rather than eating out.
+From a single person’s perspective, the cost may be so similar that it becomes indistinguishable.
+That is why you may see many single men and women eating out after work.
+From a couple’s perspective, cooking at home for two can save a lot more than eating out.

 There is a wide variety of shops and clothing lines to choose from in Japan.
-Shopping in Harajuku may be more expensive than in the outskirts of Tokyo.
-Nonetheless, the prices among retail stores are consistent and may take a big chunk out of your monthly expenses.
+Shopping in Harajuku can be more expensive than in the outskirts of Tokyo.
+However, prices in retail stores are consistent and can make up a large portion of your monthly expenses.

-Dining with friends or visiting the local karaoke bar are also included in this category.
-Socializing and exploring the city with friends is fun, but can be costly as well.
-An estimate would be around ¥30,000 (USD 260) and above.
-Again, it is also dependent on how often socialized, shopping, and café hopping takes place a month for the individual or couple.
+Dining out with friends or going to the local karaoke bar also falls into this category.
+Socializing and exploring the city with friends is fun, but can be expensive.
+An estimate would be around ¥30,000 (USD 260) and up.
+Again, this depends on how much socializing, shopping, and cafe hopping the individual or couple does per month.

-Let’s take an example for comparison: A young working adult in his late 20s is working and living in Tokyo.
-He rents an apartment in the central areas of Tokyo and often goes out with his friends.
-He barely cooks in a month.
-His expenses could be estimated as below:
+Let’s take an example for comparison: A young professional in his late 20s works and lives in Tokyo.
+He rents an apartment in central Tokyo and often goes out with his friends.
+He hardly cooks in a month.
+His expenses could be estimated as follows:

 - Rent: ¥69,000